 Do you have an applied research project that you need support with?
 Apply to be a host organization for our Sustainability Catalyst Internship Program to receive part-time support from a U of T graduate student/research assistant.

-Work with the highest ranked university in Canada and #1 for graduate employability (Times Higher Education’s World University Rankings)
+Work with the top university in Canada for graduate employability (Times Higher Education)

-Partner with the most sustainable university in the world (QS World University Rankings 2025)
+Partner with the most sustainable university in North America and the top two globally (QS World University Rankings)

-What kinds of projects can U of T graduate students do?
+What kinds of projects can U f T graduate students do?

 Students work on projects determined by successful partner applicants in any area of sustainability from social justice issues to climate action and planetary health.
 Sample activities: